waibelma/PyCleanTrace/README.md

 Python Code to Clean Academic TRACE data following the procedure outlined in [Dick-Nielsen & Poulsen (2019)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3456082)
 -------------
-**Clean_Academic_TRACE** is an integrated Python code that facilitates the i) reading of the raw data from the text files, ii) the concatenation of the individual TRACE datasets, iii) the implementation of the cleaning and correction steps as in Dick-Nielsen & Poulsen (2019), and iv) The generation of relevant  microstructure variables and the implementation of additional cleaning steps standard in the literature (compare [Dick-Nielsen & Poulsen (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12694))
+**Clean_Academic_TRACE** is an integrated Python code that facilitates the i) reading of the raw data from the text files, ii) the concatenation of the individual TRACE datasets, iii) the implementation of the cleaning and correction steps as in Dick-Nielsen & Poulsen (2019), and iv) The generation of relevant  microstructure variables and the implementation of additional cleaning steps standard in the literature (compare [Bessembinder (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12694))

 The original cleaning code by Dick-Nielsen & Poulsen (2019) is written in SAS. **Clean_Academic_TRACE** is meant to provide an open-source alternative to facilitate the data management when working with Academic TRACE in Python.